nitingoel27/DevopsPipeline/README.md

 ## **Features**

-- Simple and easy to use
+- Simple & easy to use
 - Generates QR codes for URLs, text, and other types of data
 - Lightweight and fast
 - Cross-browser compatible